 Sand Dunes are highly sensitive environments.
 Please stay on cleared tracks and do not drive into vegetated areas or make new tracks.

 Horse riding is permitted in the park on fire trails and the beach front south of the Beach Access Track.
 Registration is required prior to entering the park.

 Download Horse Riding flier and read the Guidelines for registration.
-Email the completed Registration form to firstname.lastname@example.org
+Email the completed Registration form (See Horse Riding page) to firstname.lastname@example.org

 Dogs are allowed within all areas of the Park.
 Dogs must be on leash, well behaved and avoid native wildlife.
 NO HUNTING is allowed in the Park.